Four Seasons Hotel Mumbai: History

 The civil construction of the building was completed in one and a half years with a slab cycle of 8 days.
-The 37-storey tower was completed in less than a year, making it one of the fastest constructions of such buildings in India.
-The project was managed by Mr. Sanjiv Garg, General Manager of Ahluwalia Contracts (I) Ltd., a New Delhi-based construction company.
+The 35-storey skyscraper was completed in less than a year, making it one of the fastest constructions of such buildings in India.
+The project was managed by Mr. Sanjiv Garg, General Manager of Ahluwalia Contracts (I) Ltd., a New Delhi based construction company.

 Restaurants

 The following restaurants are available at the hotel: